Graduate Theological Union

 SAMUEL HAMILTON-POORE • SFTS (History) • Prayer; spiritual direction; pneumatology; human experience of God; ecology and faith; Reformed spirituality.

-PAUL JANOWIAK, S.J. • JST (Liturgical Theology)
+PAUL A. JANOWIAK, S.J. • JST (Liturgical Theology)

 DANIEL JOSLYN-SIEMIATKOSKI • CDSP (Church History) • Late antique and medieval Jewish-Christian relations; cult of saints; late antique and medieval Latin Christianity; Anglican history; comparative theology; non-supersessionist Christian theologies of Judaism; Anglican theologies of religion.